zzalscv2/FFEA/INSTALL.md

-Finally, a plugin to visualise systems and trajectories in [PyMOL](https://www.pymol.org) should be found in:
+Finally, install a plugin to visualise systems and trajectories in [PyMOL](https://www.pymol.org).
+The plugin should be found in:

-     $FFEA_HOME/share/ffea/plugins/pymol/ffea.tar.gz
+     $FFEA_HOME/share/ffea/plugins/pymol/FFEAplugin.tar.gz

-In order to use it, one would need to run PyMOL (>=1.6), and then click on ` Plugin ` -> ` Plugin Manager `, and on the new window, go to tab ` Install New Plugin `, click ` Choose file... ` and finally find and select ` ffea.tar.gz ` from your disk.
+and in order to install it, one would need to run PyMOL (>=1.6), and then click on ` Plugin ` -> ` Plugin Manager `, and on the new window, go to tab ` Install New Plugin `, click ` Choose file... ` and finally find and select ` FFEAplugin.tar.gz ` from your disk.
 You will be asked to install the plugin either into a local folder or a global folder.
 If the folder does not exist, PyMOL will ask your permission on creating the folder, and will install the plugin properly.
-However, just in this case, it but will bump ` Plugin FFEAplugin has been installed but initialization failed `, and you'll need to restart PyMOL to use the plugin.
+However, and just in this case, it will bump ` Plugin FFEAplugin has been installed but initialization failed `.
+All you need to do is to restart PyMOL to use the plugin.